Understanding the Merchant Cash Advance

 Should I get a merchant cash advance?

-Taking on a merchant cash advance is a risky proposition.
+Taking on a merchant cash advance can be risky.
 Much like payday loans, merchant cash advances have high fees and fast repayment terms.
-Businesses without other financing options can easily get stuck having to re-up cash advances, even though the high fees and massive monthly payments prevent the business from earning profits.
-It’s also common for businesses to take on more than one MCA at a time to try to stay afloat.
+Businesses without other financing options can easily get stuck having to re-up cash advances — it’s common for businesses to take on more than one MCA at a time to try to stay afloat.

 Alternatives to merchant cash advances